pedronauck/react-simpletabs/README.md

   $ bower install --save-dev react-simpletabs
 ```

-- Or if you want to [get the script directilly](/src) and put in your website, its will work too! :smile_cat:
+- Or if you want to [download the script directilly](/src) and put in your website, its will work too! :smile_cat:

 It's ready to use!